cfree14/domoic_acid_mgmt/README.md

-# Value of information in U.S. West Coast domoic acid monitoring and management

-This project is in very early stages and seeks to understand that value of domoic acid monitoring in making efficient management decisions in U.S. West Coast fisheries.
+# Domoic acid monitoring and management in the U.S. West Coast Dungeness crab fishery

+This is the GitHub repository for the following paper in preparation:

+* Free CM, Moore SK, Trainer VL.
+The value of monitoring in efficiently and adaptively managing biotoxin contamination in marine fisheries.
+Near submission to _Harmful Algae_.

+Please contact Chris Free (cfree14@gmail.com) with any questions about the paper or repository.